 __ Sleeping Bag – Compact, light-weight 3-season synthetic fill sleeping bag with nylon stuff sack (rated to 25-32 degrees F., not a winter bag).
 No cotton or flannel bags.

 __ Ground Pad – Ensolite ground pad or Therm-a-Rest, Exped, or Big Bertha inflatable type.

 __ Toiletries –Toothbrush, toothpaste, soap, etc.

 __ Medications – If losing your meds would cause you great discomfort, consider bringing a second set and giving one to your trip leader as a backup.
-There are no pharmacies on the Mississippi River (but we will stop in several towns along the way that do have pharmacies).
+We will stop in towns along the way that do have pharmacies.
 Anti-itch cream recommended for bug bites.
 WI has a full first aid kit for any more serious injuries or illness.

 __ Insect Repellent – No aerosol cans.